Skip to main content

 Human History

 The Wildeshausen Geest preserves one of Europe's most extraordinary concentrations of Neolithic and Bronze Age monuments, with over 500 megalithic graves, stone circles, and burial mounds testifying to intensive prehistoric occupation between 4000 and 1000 BC.
-The Visbeker Braut and Visbeker Bräutigam (Visbek Bride and Bridegroom), massive stone-lined burial chambers exceeding 100 meters in length, rank among the largest megalithic structures in Germany.
-The abundance of glacial erratics in the sandy landscape provided building material for these monumental constructions.
+[1] The Visbeker Bräutigam (Visbek Bridegroom), a stone-lined burial chamber measuring approximately 104 meters in length, is the longest megalithic tomb in Lower Saxony; the neighboring Visbeker Braut (Visbek Bride) measures approximately 80 meters in length—together they rank among the most impressive megalithic structures in northern Europe.
+[2] The abundance of glacial erratics in the sandy landscape provided building material for these monumental constructions.
 Later historical periods saw the development of heathland farming with Heidschnucken sheep, peat cutting in the bogs, and the establishment of market towns including Wildeshausen itself, which received town rights in 1270.
+[3]

 Park History